Denise-Colombano/Denise-Colombano.github.io/aboutme.md

 My name is Dr. Denise Colombano.
 I have the following qualities:

-- I am obsessed with estuaries
+- I am obsessed with **estuaries**
-- I am a fish ecologist
+- I am a **fish ecologist**
-- I'm into R, spatial analysis, hierarchical models, graphics, & scientific illustrations
+- I'm into **R**, spatial analysis, hierarchical models, graphics, & scientific illustrations
-- I like to learn and apply statistics but am by **no means** an expert.
+- I like to learn and apply **statistics** but am by no means an expert.
 I do the best I can to interrogate all statistical models!

 ### education and research interests